uhs-robert/color-chameleon.nvim/README.md

 ## 🦎 Overview

-color-chameleon.nvim lets you set rules for when a colorscheme should be applied.
+**color-chameleon.nvim** lets you set rules for when a colorscheme should be applied.
+First matching rule wins!

 Set colorschemes for projects, environment variables, custom conditions, and/or combinations of each.